toddledev/documentation/docs/18-guides/99-contribution/index.md

 If you have questions about contributing to the documentation or need assistance with your contributions:

-- Open an issue in the documentation repository for discussion
+- [Open a new issue](https://github.com/nordcraftengine/documentation/issues/new) in the Nordcraft documentation repository for discussion
 - Contact the Nordcraft team in the [Nordcraft Discord](https://discord.gg/nordcraft)
 - Ask in the community forums or discussion areas